RNtaate/roy-apple-page-project/README.md

 - Linkedin: [roy-ntaate](https://linkedin.com/in/roy-ntaate)

-## 🤝 Contributing
+# 🤝 Contributing

 Contributions, issues and feature requests are welcome!

-Start by:
+Feel free to check the [issues page](issues/).

+## Show your support

+Give a ⭐️ if you like this project!

+## Acknowledgments

+- This project was originally taken from The Odin project.
-- Forking the project
+- The project was inspired by the Microverse program.

-- Cloning the project to your local machine
-- `cd` into the Youtube-Replica project directory
-- Run `git checkout -b your-branch-name`
-- Make your contributions
-- Push your branch up to your forked repository
-- Open a Pull Request with a detailed description to the development branch of the original project for a review
+## 📝 License

+This project is [MIT](lic.url) licensed.